 Diet and Nutrition

 A feline supplement, such as Mazuri's Carnivore Supplement for Whole Prey, should be added to the food as well.
-A formulated pelleted diet is acceptable for adding to a diet but should not make up the bulk of any meal.
+A formulated pelleted diet is acceptable for adding to its diet but should not make up the bulk of any meal.

 More Cat Breeds and Further Research